A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Methods

 \subsection{Generated Instances}

-Some of an instance's parameters are tourist dependent and some are invariant across tourists.
-We can look at each instance as a particular tourist visiting a particular region.
-Each tourist has a particular taste (scores), and particular preferences for starting location, and starting and ending times.
-Here we assume that the coordinates of the points of interest, their duration of visit and opening and closing times, are instance-region parameters and remain unchanged for different tourists.
+Some of the parameters of an instance are tourist dependent and some others are invariant across tourists.
+We can look at each instance as the representation of a given tourist visiting a given region.
+Each tourist has a particular taste (scores), and preferences regarding starting locations and starting and ending times.
+Here we assume that the coordinates of the points of interest, the duration of the visit and the opening and closing times are instance-region parameters and remain unchanged regardless of the tourists.

 Having a model for a particular instance-region means having a model that works for all tourists that might visit that region.
-For that reason, for each benchmark instance we generate new tourists, i.e. new instances with the same instance-region parameters but different tourist parameters.
+For that reason, for each benchmark instance we generate new tourists, i.e., new instances with the same instance-region parameters but different tourist parameters.
 We use these generated instances for training, monitoring and validation (see Sections \ref{sec:train} and \ref{sec:inf}).
-The choice of hyper-parameters for sampling was not done to specifically optimize generalization for the benchmark tourist-instance but more to generalize a reasonable range of tourist's parameters while maintaining the same hyper-parameters across groups of instances.
+The choice of hyper-parameters for sampling was not done to specifically optimize generalization for the benchmark tourist-instance, but instead to generalize a reasonable range of tourist’s parameters while maintaining the same hyper-parameters across groups of instances.